 Crispy Honey Nut Granola Bars

 I’ve tried dozens of homemade granola bars over the years – some crunchy, some chewy, some loaded with dried fruit, some studded with chocolate chips, some with honey and some with peanut butter.
 This one, according to me, is the end-all, be-all.
 The secret ingredient (believe it or not) is Rice Krispies, which make them wonderfully light and crispy.
-In fact, if you can imagine what a cross between a granola bar and Rice Krispy Treat would taste like, this is it.
+If you can imagine what a cross between a granola bar and Rice Krispy Treat would taste like, this is it.

 To make them, begin by lining a baking sheet with aluminum foil and toasting old fashioned rolled oats and nuts in the oven.

 Add the unsweetened coconut about halfway through so it doesn’t burn.

 In the meantime, combine honey, brown sugar, vanilla and salt in a small saucepan and whisk to blend.

 Combine the wet and dry mixtures along with the Rice Krispies in a large bowl and toss well.

 Spread evenly with a spatula, and then bake for twenty minutes.